India's tree planting, conservation push sparks land conflicts

 Compared to private land, common lands are often owned and managed by communities and villagers who do not have individual titles.

-Although the constitution, the Forest Rights Act, and other legislation recognize the traditional rights of communities over forests and common lands, many states have rejected their claims or not sought their consent for developments. [nL8N2490B0]

-The Forest Rights Act is being challenged in the country’s highest court, with millions facing eviction. [nL5N26M07B]

-“It has not been easy to enforce these beneficial legislations as effectively as intended,” said Namita Wahi, a fellow at the Centre for Policy Research, a think tank in Delhi.
+“It has not been easy to enforce these beneficial legislations as effectively as intended,” said Namita Wahi, a fellow at the Center for Policy Research, a think tank in Delhi.

 “The state has no interest in enforcing these laws to protect people’s rights when it limits the powers that they have exercised for so long” over constitutionally-protected areas and forests, she said.